ctxs-ai/ctxs.ai/contexts/chr15m/clojure-style.md

 ---
 title: Clojure Style Guide
-description: Follow Clojure style conventions for clear, consistent, and maintainable codebases.
+description: Apply Clojure style conventions to ensure clear, consistent, and maintainable codebases
 provenance: Distilled by an LLM from the source material at guide.clojure.style
 ---
 # Clojure Style Guide